 That command came not only to Abraham.
-Moses gave it to the whole people of Israel:

-'Thou shalt be perfect with the Lord thy God.'
+Moses gave it to the whole people of Israel; "You shall be perfect with the Lord your God."
 It is for all Abraham's children; for all the Israel of God; for every believer.
 Oh! think not that ere you can obey you must first understand and define what perfection means.
-God's way is the very opposite of this.
-Abraham went out, not knowing whither he went. art called to go on to perfection: go out, not knowing whither thou goest.
-It is a land God will show thee.
-Let thy heart be filled with His glory: I am God Almighty.
-Let thy life be spent in His presence: walk before Me.
-As His Power and His Presence rest upon thee and fill thee, thy heart will, ere thou knowest, be drawn up, and strengthened to accept and rejoice in and fulfil the command: be thou perfect.
+No, God's way is the very opposite of this.
+Abraham went out, not knowing where he went.
+You are called to go on to perfection: go out, not knowing where you are going.
+It is a land God will show you.
+Let your heart be filled with His glory: I am God Almighty.
+Let your life be spent in His presence: walk before Me.
+As His Power and His Presence rest upon you and fill you, your heart will, before you know, be drawn up, and strengthened to accept and rejoice in and fulfil the command: be perfect.
 As surely as the opening bud has but to abide in the light of the sun to attain perfection, will the soul that walks in the light of God be perfect too.
 As the God, who is ALL, shines upon it, it cannot but rejoice to give Him ALL.